Healthcare Marketing in 2025: Why 83% of Hospitals Waste Their Marketing Budget

 Competitors and Healthcare Marketing Trends

-Exploring the online presence of fellow healthcare professionals can provide valuable insights on how to distinguish your own practice.
+Exploring the online presence of fellow healthcare professionals can provide valuable insights into how to distinguish your own practice.
 Ensure that your practice, clinic, or hospital contact information is easily accessible in searches.
 List it across diverse directories, ranging from Yelp and Yahoo to Google.

 Don’t overlook industry-specific platforms like Healthgrades.
 Additionally, stay informed about the digital technologies embraced by your competitors for patient engagement.